-Do Labor Conditions Matter in Loan Contracting?
-Evidence from Labor Specificity
+Do Capital Asset and Labor Conditions Matter in Loan Contracting?
+Evidence from Capital and Labor Redeployability

 JEL Classification: G21, G32, J6